Convoy of Hope: Services

 Convoy of Hope hosts large-scale Community Events, mostly in locations throughout the United States.
 Convoy of Hope's Community Events deliver food, goods, and services totaling around $1 million in value.
 Some of the services provided for free include haircuts, dental exams, and health screenings.
 The events also often feature children's activities and live entertainment.
 Most of the goods and services are donated and volunteered by members of local businesses, churches, government agencies, and other nonprofit organizations.
 In 2018, the organization hosted 61 of these one-day events throughout the United States.

 In 2003, Convoy of Hope started their Rural Compassion Initiative, which partners with churches, organizations, and other community leaders to provide resources, supplies, and training to rural communities in need.
 In 2017, the organization worked with 1,200 churches through its Rural Compassion Initiative to deliver 91,000 pairs of shoes to children in rural areas.
 The program also provides items like food, backpacks, toys, and other supplies for churches, schools, agencies, and other organizations in rural areas.

-Convoy of Hope also operates a Women's Empowerment program that is designed to educate women and girls in vulnerable communities.
+Convoy of Hope operates a Women's Empowerment program that is designed to educate women and girls in vulnerable communities.
 It also provides entrepreneurial training and seed capital for women to start their own businesses.
+In 2024, the program empowered more than 61,000 women and girls worldwide.

-Around 2,800 women in nine different countries participated in these programs in 2017.
-Convoy of Hope also has a children's feeding program that provides daily meals to children in developing countries throughout the world.
-In 2019, the program was feeding 200,000 children per day in 14 countries.
+Convoy of Hope also has a children's feeding program that provides meals to children every school day in developing countries throughout the world.
+In 2024, the program was feeding 639,000 children per day worldwide.
 The program was originally started in 2006 in collaboration with USAID.

+One Day to Feed the World is a global feeding initiative organized by Convoy of Hope and supported by various churches across the United States.
+The campaign is aimed at addressing hunger and poverty worldwide.
+Congregations such as The Fields Church in Illinois participate in the initiative through annual fundraising efforts, including their Easter offering.